This post may contain affiliate links. See our affiliate disclaimer here.

 Cons

-• Requires advance planning to buy and pack DVDs for your RV road trip.
+- Requires advanced planning to buy and pack DVDs for your RV road trip.

 FAQs about RV TV

-Is there a difference between RV TV and regular TV?
+Is there a difference between RV TVs and regular TVs?

-Not necessarily, some RVs come equipped with standard TVs while other RVs have 12 volt TVs that are able to be powered by the RV battery without an invertor.
+Not necessarily, some RVs come equipped with standard TVs while other RVs have 12-volt TVs that can be powered by the RV battery without an invertor.

 How do I get free TV in my RV or Camper?